digi-embedded/meta-digi/README.md

 ## ConnectCore MP25

-* MMC0 input/output errors may appear during extended suspend/resume cycles.
-* The system may fail to power off correctly, eventually falling back to a watchdog reset.
+* ConnectCore MP25 System-on-Module (SOM)
+  * The UART connected to the Bluetooth chip may not operate reliably at higher baud rates.
+As a workaround, USART1 is configured to run at 115200 bps, which limits the maximum throughput of this interface.

-## ConnectCore MP13
+## ConnectCore 95

-* The power button becomes unresponsive after one power-off/power-on cycle.
-  A system reboot is required to restore normal functionality.
-  The issue originates from the OP-TEE/ATF firmware and will be addressed in the next DEY release.
-  If you need further assistance, please contact Digi Technical Support.
+* ConnectCore 95 Development Kit (DVK)
+  * RS485 is disabled on DVKv2 because DE/RE# line is an MCA_IO that cannot be
+    toggled in interrupt context.

 # Support Contact Information